Introduction

 That extra performance does come with a clear trade-off.
 When fully extended and fitted with a battery, the tool is heavy and physically demanding, particularly during overhead trimming.
 Used the wrong way, it can feel tiring very quickly.
 However, when used properly — with a shoulder strap, sensible technique, and regular breaks — it becomes a genuinely effective cordless pole hedge trimmer for tall hedges.

-- Buy it if you have tall hedges and want safe, ladder-free trimming, especially if you already own Greenworks 40V batteries.
+In short, buy it if you have tall hedges and want safe, ladder-free trimming, especially if you already own Greenworks 40V batteries.
+Think twice if you mainly trim small hedges or find heavier overhead tools uncomfortable.

 With realistic expectations, the Greenworks 40V pole hedge trimmer proves to be a powerful, capable tool that excels at exactly what it’s designed for — safe, ladder-free hedge maintenance at height.